jil258/CSE151A-Project/README.md

 1. Scaling numeric features.
 2. Encoding categorical features.
 3. Splitting the dataset into training and testing sets.
-4. Finding the average review of the overall score for each identical beer in testing sets.

-The details of the above steps will be provided in the Jupyter Notebook.

 Raw data can be found here:
 [raw_data.csv](https://drive.google.com/file/d/1YE64oUNrTFDZcBJ_lK8mXtY0qImjjwyQ/view?usp=drive_link)